XFFI

 - [ ] Session persists across page refresh

-- [ ] Supabase Auth + redirect to /dashboard on success
+- [ ] Redirect to /dashboard on successful auth

 Other modules